Xahau/xahaud/src/xrpld/overlay/ProtocolFeatureRequirements.md

 active, a capable server must stop maintaining sessions with peers that did not negotiate the matching capability.

 Consensus Entropy is the first feature using this mechanism.
+Export Shares is the second: `xahau-export-shares` is advertised and AND-negotiated the same way, and `featureExport` installs `ProtocolFeature::ExportShares`.

 ## The three different questions